z-dev/web-training/courses/core/14-react.md

 * [React Primer](https://github.com/mikechau/react-primer-draft)
 * [React Plurasight course](https://app.pluralsight.com/paths/skill/react)

+These are the videos you should watch, there is a lot of content in the course that can be covered later or not at all.

+React getting started:

+The basics:

+Watch videos:
+* your first react component
+* your first react hook
+* your first one-way data flow
+* component reusability
+* wrap up

+Setting up a dev environment:
+Watch videos:

+* Create React App

+React fundamentals:

+Components:

+watch videos:
+* class components
+* component lifescycle
+* state
+* setState

+JSX:

+Watch videos:

+* What is JSX
+* Props in JSX
+* Events
+* Child expersions and elements

+Do first set of react tasks

+Events:

+Watch videos:

+* DOM Events
+* Component Events

+Forms:

+Watch videos:

+* Form elements
+* Allowing user input

+Using React hooks:

+2:

+watch videos:

+* Our first react hook setState...
+* useRef to enable...
+* Learn how to use the useEffect...
+* useing useEffect, useRef & useState
+* improving and fixing our scrolling...

+Using more hooks:

+watch videos:

+* React hooks basic usage and rules

+Do second set of tasks

+Skip redux videos for now

+Go to styling react and watch all videos

 * [Official Docs](https://facebook.github.io/react/docs/getting-started.html) bit crap in my opinion.
 They're good once you understand React enough to get stuff done, but not amazing for learning IMO.

 # Tasks